zexus34/ChatApp-backend/README.md

    ```

 4. **Database and Services**:
-   - Use cloud services like MongoDB Atlas and Redis Labs.
+   - Use cloud services like MongoDB Atlas.
    - Ensure CLIENT_REPO is deployed and accessible.

 ## Contributing 🤝